 The watch-list process and the Credit department review modified loans periodically.
 When a loan is deemed no longer collectible, it is written off against the related loss allowance.
-In 2021, there were no write-offs (2020: €0.35 million).
+In 2022, there were two write-offs for a total amount of €26.5 million (2021: €5.7 million).